Travel Food To Pack Before You Go

 • Navitas Naturals Power Snack - Amazing superfoods snack that I highly recommend with no refined or added sugars.
 All the flavors are delicious, especially the Cacao Goji.
 I took these on my scuba diving trip every day because they wouldn’t melt and were perfect for instant energy.IMG 1207

-• Country Choice Quick Oats - I made pre-made ziploc packs of organic oatmeal and ate them almost every morning in Borneo.
+• Quick Oats – I made pre-made ziploc packs of organic oatmeal (a mixture of rolled oats and quick oats) and ate them almost every morning in Borneo.
 It’s the perfect breakfast when your options are limited.

 • Cinnamon – For the oatmeal.